patricksavalle/devops-project-template/content/developer-testing-strategy.md

 # Developer Testing Strategy

 ```
-Clone this repo and document your specific methodology here:
+Clone this repo and document your developer testing strategy here: